Slow-Pitch Jigging Explained

 The slow pitch jigging fishing process combines relatively lightweight tackle that won’t wear out the angler with very dense, javelin-shaped lures that penetrate the depths very fast.

-Braided Line a Key
+Braided Line A Key For Slow Pitch Jigging

 One key that has helped create this system, devised by Japanese anglers but rapidly exported worldwide, is no-stretch braided line like Mustad’s Tuf-Line.
 Tuf-Line’s XP line, like all braids, is made of Ultra High Molecular Weight Polyethylene, or UHMWPE fibers.
 The XP line is braided under high tension according to the company, creating more compaction of the fibers during the finishing process and a rounder profile than competitive lines.